castwide/solargraph/SERVER.md

 # Solargraph Server Documentation

-**NOTE: The legacy web server is a candidate for deprecation.
+**NOTE: The legacy web server is deprecated and no longer available as of gem version 0.18.0.
 It is highly recommended that client implementors use the [language server protocol](LANGUAGE_SERVER.md) if possible.**

 ## Running the Server